 No force, no emotion is more paralyzing than fear.
 It stops a salesperson about to make a call, the young man to go for his goals, a job hunter about to seek an interview.
 In the whole none is more destructive and defeating than the fear failure.
 If you are living by fear, then see this as a flaw for negative thinking.
 It will not stand up.
 It will crack for sure.
 Walk away from negative thinking.
 Dare to live by faith.
 Faith is indeed the greatest miracle - working power imaginable.
 Faith never fails a person.
 We fail when we give up on faith.
 Faith sets you free from downgrading, negative emotions and replaces them with success-generating emotions.
 Faith leads to dreaming.
 Dreaming leads to desiring.
 Desiring leads praying.
 Praying leads to beginning leads to deciding.
-Deciding leads to waiting.
-Waiting leads to paying the price.
-Paying the price leads to managing problems which ultimately leads to expecting success.
+Deciding leads to expecting success.